6 Things Adult Learners Should Look for in a College Program

 5. Responsive instructors and staff

 If you are in an online program, communication should be a priority for all the representatives of that program from start to finish.
 No one wants to be left spinning their wheels while they wait for answers, assistance or further direction.
-Machtemes says it’s a standard practice for admissions advisors at Rasmussen College to conduct an interview right away with prospective students to ask them about their goals and academic interests.
+Machtemes says it’s a standard practice for admissions advisors at Rasmussen University to conduct an interview right away with prospective students to ask them about their goals and academic interests.
 “This really helps us to build rapport with the students,” she explains.

 Machtemes says these conversations with students will often reveal different areas of aptitude or interest, which then helps her guide them to an academic program that fits their needs.
 Admissions and academic advising are just one piece of the puzzle here—there’s also technical support, library services and other support offerings that can help adult students make the transition to college life as smooth as possible.